syber2020/syber2020.github.io/_pages/projects.md

 ## Conference Papers

-* Decision Trees to Help Smart Contracts to Predict for Machine Learnign Algorithms
+* February 2022 (Expected): Decision Trees to Help Smart Contracts to Predict for Machine Learning Algorithms

-* BLOCKAI Trustmeter: A Guide to Quantify The Trust of AI in Decentralized Ledger
+* May 2022 (Expected) : BLOCKAI Trustmeter: A Guide to Quantify The Trust of AI in Decentralized Ledger

-* Roaming in Multi- Metaverse Platform Mandates Blockchain Interoprability
+* February 2022 (Expected): Roaming in Multi- Metaverse Platform Mandates Blockchain Interoprability

-* Deliberative Consensus to Replace Proof of X Protocols For General Agreement Problems
+* February 2022 (Expected)Deliberative Consensus to Replace Proof of X Protocols For General Agreement Problems

 ## Journal Papers

-* Blockhain for AI: A Fusion that Secures Metaverse Immersive Experience
+* May 2022 (Expected): Blockhain for AI: A Fusion that Secures Metaverse Immersive Experience